suavecode/suavecode.github.io/_posts/2015-06-15-Lithium_Air_Regional_Jet_Sizing.md

 ## Introduction
-The purpose of this tutorial is to highlight some of SUAVE's more exotic propulsion system capabilities.
-This tutorial assumes that the user has completed the Boeing 737-800 tutorial, and has some familiarity with SUAVE's propulsion system data structures.
+The purpose of this tutorial is to highlight some of SUAVE's more exotic propulsion system capabilities, as well as the sizing methodology recently introduced

 ## Baseline Case
  Open the file called "tut_lithium_air_jet_sizing.py" in a text editor or IDE.